 -

-Ensure you dictate the terms of the transformation, not SAP or your SI
+Ensure you dictate the terms of the transformation

-In summary: Putting your business at the heart of your transformation
+In summary: putting your business at the heart of transformation

 Remember that you’re in control of the transformation, and it should be guided by your business goals accordingly.
 Don’t be swayed by conflicting interests, don’t be pressured into a conversion that doesn’t meet your needs, and take the opportunity to embrace transformation for optimized, standardized, and simplified processes.